OfficeDev/hands-on-labs/O3652/O3652-18-Create-and-Test-an-Office-Add-in-in-Office-Online/Lab.md

 # Create and Test an Office Add-in in Excel Online
 This lab will teach you how to create an add-in using only the shell and a browser.
+Learn how to create an add-in from scratch using command-line tools and test it using Office Online.

 ## Exercise 1: Create an add-in with the Yeoman generator